terraform-provider-openstack/terraform-provider-openstack/website/docs/d/networking_floatingip_v2.html.markdown

 * `tenant_id` - (Optional) The owner of the floating IP.

-* `dns_name` - (Optional) The floating IP DNS name to filter.
-Available, when Neutron DNS extension is enabled.

-* `dns_domain` - (Optional) The floating IP DNS domain to filter.
-Available, when Neutron DNS extension is enabled.

 ## Attributes Reference

 `id` is set to the ID of the found floating IP.
 In addition, the following attributes are exported:

 * `all_tags` - A set of string tags applied on the floating IP.
+* `dns_name` - (Optional) The floating IP DNS name.
+Available, when Neutron DNS extension is enabled.
+* `dns_domain` - (Optional) The floating IP DNS domain.
+Available, when Neutron DNS extension is enabled.